wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 speculate and be ordered (in a limited but rather relaxed fashion) with other memory operations, or even operations from other atomics.

+**Comments:**

+1. I am not very sure about the baseline system's implementation of load speculation.
+Does the author assume load-load reordering during speculation?
+From the text it appears that loads can speculate freely without obeying program order.
+But since TSO disallows load-load reordering from a consistency point of view, this requires some extra mechanism (e.g., implementing speculative loads like HTM transactions) that is not described in the paper.

+2. Does the Free Atomic design still only commit the unlocking store uop when the store buffer is free?
+It would appear so from the text, but this is not mentioned anywhere as part of the design.

 This paper proposes Free Atomics, a microarchitecture optimization aiming at reducing memory barrier cost of atomic operations.
 The paper is motivated by the overhead incurred by the two implicit memory barriers surrounding x86 atomic operations.